Codezy99/miCLIP2-DMA-source-code/README.md

 [m6Aboost](https://github.com/ZarnackGroup/m6Aboost).
 3) Generate the TxDb annotation object for the experiment.
 4) Fill the parameters and run the `binBased_DMA` function.
-5) The `binBased_DMA` exports an GRanges object that contains the result of the peak changes.
+5) The `binBased_DMA` exports a GRanges object that contains the result of the peak changes.

 ## Example of usage: